BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 It's a simplistic model, but you gotta start somewhere heh.
 Let's build this thing!

 {{< callout info >}}
-Even though I made the specification of each step and tool of the pipeline, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
+Even though I made the specification of each step and tool of the pipeline, the Python implementation was produced by Codex with GPT 5.6 Sol medium over the course of a week.
 (The first workable version was done in one day, the next days were spent refactoring the project into a more robust, generic and efficient pipeline).
-{{</ callout >}}
+{{< /callout >}}

 ## Book pre-processing